 It’s no secret that construction workers are at serious risk of accidents and potentially life-altering or fatal injuries every day they get up and go to work.
-Construction sites are incredibly dangerous places and account for a large portion of all work-related injuries in the United States.
+Construction sites are incredibly dangerous places and account for many work-related injuries in the United States.
 Unfortunately, a number of these accidents result in fatalities.
 According to a 2016 Census of Fatal Occupational Injuries released by the Bureau of Labor Statistics, roofers have the fourth most dangerous job in the country, while first-line supervisors of construction sites are the ninth, accounting for 318 deaths in 2016 alone.

 Jobs in construction are physically demanding.
-They may require the use of heavy-duty machinery, working from heights for long periods of time with very little protection, and even exposure to fast-moving motor vehicles on highways.
+They may require heavy-duty machinery, working from heights for long periods of time with very little protection, and even exposure to fast-moving motor vehicles on highways.
 Despite being outfitted with hard hats and other protective gear, accidents can occur—and when they do, they put construction workers’ lives at risk.
-According to the Occupational Safety and Health Administration (OSHA), there are four main types of construction accidents that put workers in grave danger.
-These accidents are known as the Fatal Four, and include the following:
+According to the Occupational Safety and Health Administration (OSHA), four main types of construction accidents put workers in grave danger.
+These accidents are known as the Fatal Four and include the following:

 - Falls from heights